caue96/XMLReaderWriter/README.md

 # XMLReaderWriter
-A python script to read and write XML
+A python script to read and write XML informations in a Excel file.